Andrew-Goetz/mmbctl/README.md

 ## Usage

-All brightness values provided must be in the range of `[0, 100]`.
-To skip setting a monitor's brightness, use any negative value (I recommend using `-1` though).
+All brightness values provided must be in the range of `[-1, 100]`. `[0, 100]` are valid brightness values.
+Specifying a brightness of `-1` will make `mmbctl` leave that monitor's brightness unmodified.

 Try different brightness values until you see which of your monitors comes up as monitor `1`, `2`, etc..
-The program should then become pretty straightforward to use, just supply the brightness values you want to the monitors you want to set.
+The program should then become pretty straightforward to use, just supply the brightness values you want for the monitors you want to change the brightness of.

 Examples: